award96/10KFinancial_data_scraper/README.md

 # Example Data Insights

+Using this Python package you can download data that has immediate use.
+Below are examples of exploratory analytics performed on data downloaded with this package.
 ## US Biotech Companies

 How does Novavax, a breakout 2020 stock due to their Covid-19 vaccine, compare to other US Biotech companies?